proemergotech/correlate-php-psr-7/README.md

 This middleware automatically adds correlation id (coming from request header) to every log messages if you provided the optional ```\Monolog\Logger``` instance to middleware's constructor.

-You can access the correlation id if you want to work with it.
+You can access the correlation id **IN A ROUTE CONTROLLER** if you want to work with it.

 ```php
 $cid = $request->getAttribute(\ProEmergotech\Correlate\Correlate::getParamName());